eugene-kim-pipe17/p17-interview-filters/README.md

 # AI Tools During Your Interview

-Use AI tools freely (Claude Code, Cursor, etc.) — we want to see how you think, decide, and collaborate with AI, not whether you can out-code it.
+You'll use AI tools (Claude Code, Cursor, etc.) during this interview.
+We want to see how you think, decide, and collaborate with AI, not whether you can out-code it.
 We can provide an Anthropic API key if needed.

 ## What I'm Looking For